-Tissue Regenix PLC (LON:TRX) has splashed out US$30mln on a Texas-based rival, Cellright Technologies, to catapult it to the front of the growing US market for regenerative medicine and bone grafts.
+Cellright was acquired in 2017 for US$30mln in a move designed to lift Tissue to the front of the growing US market for regenerative medicine and bone grafts.

-Antony Odell, Tissue’s chief executive, said CellRight has a synergistic regenerative technology focused on bone that will complement its own dCELL soft tissue platform.
+The Texas firm has a synergistic regenerative technology focused on bone that will complement Tissue’s own dCELL soft tissue platform.

-“Furthermore, a broad development pipeline of innovative products, multiple established distribution channels and a state of the art US-based manufacturing facility will enable us to increase our growth and market penetration, cementing our presence in the key US market, as well as providing an opportunity to enter new geographies.”
+“Furthermore, a broad development pipeline of innovative products, multiple established distribution channels and a state of the art US-based manufacturing facility will enable us to increase our growth and market penetration, cementing our presence in the key US market, as well as providing an opportunity to enter new geographies,” said Tissue.

-Tissue is developing skin graft, cartilage, ligament and valve replacement products based around its cell washing technology, which effectively eliminates the possibility of rejection by the body.
+Tissue has developed skin graft, cartilage, ligament and valve replacement products based around its cell washing technology, which effectively eliminates the possibility of rejection by the body.

 In particular, Cellright’s products are guaranteed to be osteo-inductive, or form new bone, and retain regenerative properties post-implantation.